One day you’re celebrating the first day at a new job. The next thing you know, toasts are being raised at your retirement party.

 - Taxable: For example, mutual funds, brokerage, managed, banking5.

-- Keep more of your savings: When you carefully choose the assets you will use to generate retirement income, you could pay less in taxes and as a result, keep more of your savings.
-This may help your savings last longer.
+- Keep more of your savings: When you carefully choose the assets you will use to generate retirement income, you could pay less in taxes.

-- Maintain control of your withdrawals: Tax-deferred investments, as well as the Roth 401(k), enable you to choose how much you withdraw to fund your lifestyle — before you begin to take required minimum distributions beginning at age 72 (Roth IRAs are not subject to the required minimum distribution rule, however).
+- Maintain control of your withdrawals: Tax-deferred investments enable you to choose how much you withdraw to fund your lifestyle — before you begin to take required minimum distributions beginning at age 72 (Roth IRAs are not subject to the required minimum distribution rule, however).

 5 years out: Bring your retirement goals into focus

 In the five years leading up to your retirement, ask yourself: What’s important to you?
 What would you like to do with the additional freedom and flexibility in your life?